2025

 Rev. Canon Brian Arman makes a welcome return in October with a broad gauge journey from Swindon to Swindon via Gloucester, the South Wales Railway and Vale of Neath.
 One of the stories to be told is how our section of broad gauge was changed over to standard gauge in 1872 over a number of weekends, never having gone through the process of dual gauging, like the south west route.

-Thursday 13th November 2025 - 7pm start Ian Boskett A Trip Down Memory Lane 60s 70s 80s UK Railways
+Thursday 13th November 2025 - 7pm start Ian Boskett A Trip Down Memory Lane: 60s 70s 80s UK Railways

 Following on from his Great Train Robbery talk last year, Ian Boskett returns in November.
 In his own inimitable style, Ian’s "trip down memory lane" includes scenes from the sixties, seventies and eighties, with a mix of his own images and others acquired over the years.
 Steam, locosheds and early diesels feature.